Manjunath2005R/jarvis-voice-assistant/README.md

 Pillow

-🧪 How to Run : python Jarvis.py in CMD or Power Shell or Any IDE
+🧪 How to Run : python Logan.py in CMD or Power Shell or Any IDE

-Jarvis will:
+Logan will:

 Greet you based on the time

 Report Weather, battery and Wi-Fi status

-Listen for commands starting with the wake word "jarvis"
+Listen for commands starting with the wake word "Logan"

 🧠 Sample Commands You Can Try :

-"Jarvis, open Chrome"
+"Logan, open Chrome"

-"Jarvis, what is Python?"
+"Logan, what is Python?"

-"Jarvis, take a screenshot"
+"Logan, take a screenshot"

-"Jarvis, lock my system"
+"Logan, lock my system"

-"Jarvis, remember my birthday is July 10"
+"Logan, remember my birthday is July 10"

-"Jarvis, what's my birthday?"
+"Logan, what's my birthday?"

-"Jarvis, tell me a joke"
+"Logan, tell me a joke"

 🔒 License :
 This project is open-source under the MIT License.